3 Exponential Moving Average Trading Strategy

 crude oil shorts

-This is a very simply trading setup.
+This is a very simple trading setup.

 The issue is how you work your protective stops, manage your trade, and take profits.